 So you can really go by car.
 In fact, there are...

-You also go through Germany via the A3 but do not drive all the way to Stuttgart.
-You make sure you stay on the A5 after Heidelberg until you reach Basel in Switzerland.
+You also go through Germany via the A3 but do not drive to Stuttgart.
+Instead, you stay on the A5 after Heidelberg until you reach Basel in Switzerland.

 In Switzerland, you have to make sure you get on the A2.
 You have to follow this all the way to Milan in Italy.
-From here, take the A4 toll road towards Verona and continue on to Padua and Venezia.
+Then, take the A4 toll road towards Verona and continue to Padua and Venezia.

 Option 3: This is the longest route, but very special.
 The journey takes about 14 hours without stopping.
 If you have many countries on your bucket list to visit, you must do this route.

 You cross 5 different countries.
-Via Antwerp, Brussels, you go to Luxembourg.
-From this country, you go via Metz and Strasbourg in France to Basel in Switzerland.
+First, via Antwerp, Brussels, you go to Luxembourg.
+Then, you go via Metz and Strasbourg in France to Basel in Switzerland from this country.
 Then you continue the route as in option 2.

 And if you decided on Venice transportation by car...

 Most people will have a camping or other place to stay near Venice to park the car.
 So that is your best option to park the car there and visit Venice by public transport.